The Basics about this Disease

 • Presence of blood in the stools

-There is no single test for diagnosing EGPA, so your doctor will consider a number of factors, including a detailed medical history; physical examination; laboratory tests; specialized imaging studies; and, when indicated, a biopsy of an affected tissue or organ.
+There is no single test for diagnosing EGPA, so your doctor will consider a number of factors, including a detailed medical history and physical examination, as well as:

-• Blood tests: The ANCA test, when positive, can be helpful in confirming diagnosis, however, it is positive in only 30-50 percent of individuals with EGPA.
-Also, it can be positive in the other ANCA-associated forms of vasculitis (GPA and MPA).
-Other common tests include the erythrocyte sedimentation rate (ESR) test, or “sed rate,” and the C-reactive protein (CRP) test.
-All of these tests may support a diagnosis of EGPA, but are not conclusive on their own.
+• Blood tests: The ANCA test, when positive, can be helpful in confirming diagnosis; however, it is positive in only 30-50 percent of individuals with EGPA.
+Also, it can be positive in other diseases.
+Other common tests include the erythrocyte sedimentation rate test, or “sed rate,” and the C-reactive protein test.
+All of these tests may support a diagnosis of EGPA but are not conclusive on their own.
 A tissue biopsy is typically needed.

 • Tissue biopsy: This surgical procedure removes a small tissue sample from an affected vessel or organ, which is examined under a microscope for signs of inflammation or tissue damage.

-• Heart echocardiogram: All patients with EGPA should be screened for heart involvement.
+• Heart echocardiogram: This is an ultrasound of the heart.
+All patients with EGPA should be screened for heart involvement at the time of the diagnosis.

-Now there is a newly approved treatment option that researchers hope will better control EGPA in the long run, reduce the need for steroids, and help patients achieve longer remissions.
-In December 2017, the biologic drug mepolizumab became the first FDA-approved drug for the treatment of EGPA in adults in the United States.
-(Biologic medications are complex proteins derived from living organisms.
-They target certain parts of the immune system to control inflammation.)
+medications are complex proteins derived from living organisms.
+They target certain parts of the immune system to control inflammation.
 In EGPA, mepolizumab works by reducing the number of eosinophils in the body.
-When present in normal levels, eosinophils can help protect the body against infection, but over-production can cause inflammation and potentially damage vital organs and tissues.
-Mepolizumab was approved to treat severe eosinophilic asthma in 2015.
+When present in normal levels, eosinophils can help protect the body against infections, but overproduction can cause inflammation and potentially damage vital organs and tissues.
+Mepolizumab is indicated for patients with mild to moderate disease with mainly asthma, sinus, nose, and ear symptoms.
+It is not indicated for more severe disease.

 Even with effective treatment, relapses are common for individuals with EGPA.
 If your initial symptoms return or you develop new ones, report them to your doctor as soon as possible.
 Regular doctor visits and ongoing monitoring of lab and imaging tests are important in detecting relapses early.